1 year full-time

 You will develop the expertise to plan, design and implement appropriate and ethical AI solutions in practical scenarios, with a focus on business applications of artificial intelligence and learn to prepare for future challenges of AI.

-This course can be studied 1 year full-time, starting in September.
-Or this course can be studied 15 months full-time, starting in January.
+This course can be studied 1 year full-time, 16 months full-time with placement or 2 years full-time with placement, starting in September.
+Or this course can be studied 15 months full-time, 19 months full-time with placement or 27 months full-time with placement, starting in January.

 Please note that all modules are subject to change.